tourhunter-com/help-tourhunter-com/_articles-en/creating_custom_manifest_view.md

 Created custom manifest view are accessible to everyone like the system ones and only the name of the custom manifest view is allowed to be edited.

 Custom manifest view is available on all pages of the "Bookings" section, where there is a switch for views.
-When you hover over the created custom manifest view, an icon is displayed, by clicking on which the module opens.

 ![Creating_custom_manifest_view3](/assets/images/creating_custom_manifest_view3.png)